Oreoz/vscode-ember-navigator/README.md

-# vscode-ember-shortcuts README
+# vscode-ember-navigator README

-This is the README for your extension "vscode-ember-shortcuts".
+This is the README for your extension "vscode-ember-navigator".
 After writing up a brief description, we recommend including the following sections.

 ## Features